 The enemy is us.

-I think I'll issue a note to Liberal hero Jean Chrétien to solicit his thoughts on the matter.
-Mr. Chrétien was elected ten times to Canada's House of Commons, held almost every major cabinet office, and in October 1993 was elected as his nation's twentieth prime minister.
+I think I’ll issue a note to Liberal hero Jean Chrétien to solicit his thoughts on the matter.
+Mr. Chrétien was elected ten times to Canada’s House of Commons, held almost every major cabinet office, and in October 1993 was elected as his nation’s twentieth prime minister.
 He was also the eighteenth of nineteen children.
 A conversation with Céline Dion, famed Canadian songstress and youngest of fourteen children, might be similarly instructive.
-I'm a tad sensitive on this point, admittedly, clocking in as I did as kiddo number eleven in a train of twelve.
+I’m a tad sensitive on this point, I admit, clocking in as I did as kiddo number eleven in a train of twelve.

 With these useful CBC “guideposts for living” freshly summarized and top-of-mind, I climbed into my vehicle last Friday morning to haul my four kids to school, stopping briefly on the way to collect my neighbour’s three youngsters.
 (They all attend the same French immersion school – it’ll be of immense use to them to be able to smoke pot in both official languages, one day.)
 I felt like an eco-criminal, barreling down the road in my gas-guzzling Suburban with seven planet-destroying children inside, a micro-climate of warming enveloping us as I drove.

-Then it occurred to me that the real instigator of this current calamity is American Henry Ford, the entrepreneur who pioneered affordable gasoline-powered transport for the plebs by mass-producing the Model T Ford.
-And Mr. Ford's contemporaries in inventiveness, Orville and Wilbur Wright, had the audacity to successfully marry a gasoline-powered engine to their nascent airplane, and the rest is history.
+Then it occurred to me that the real instigator of this current calamity is American Henry Ford, the reckless entrepreneur who pioneered affordable gasoline-powered transport for the plebs by mass-producing the Model T Ford.
+Mr. Ford’s contemporaries in slapdash inventiveness, Orville and Wilbur Wright, had the audacity to successfully marry a gasoline-powered engine to their nascent airplane, and the rest is history.
 Viewed through the unforgiving lens of retrospect, both Mr. Ford and the Wright brothers are guilty of immoral hubris, and they shall certainly be tried one day, in absentia and postmortem, for their crimes against the universe.

 Of course, if I could but thrust my trembling hands back through the millennia and squeeze them tightly around the scrawny neck of the caveman who foolishly invented the wheel, the glowing global-warming menace would be strangled in its infancy.
-But absent a suitable carbon-neutral time-travel conveyance we must settle for more immediate solutions; fortunately we have Mothership CBC to lead us.
+But absent a suitable carbon-neutral time-travel conveyance we must settle for more immediate solutions—fortunately we have Mothership CBC to lead us.